medialab/xan/docs/cmd/to.md

                           [default: 512]
     --nulls               Convert empty string to a null value.
     --omit                Ignore the empty values.
+    --strings <columns>   Force selected columns to be considered as raw strings instead of integers, floats etc.

 NPY options:
     --dtype <type>  Number type to use for the npy conversion.
 Must be one of "f32"